andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d03a2_ama_ruby_methods/lesson_plan.md

   * What does this method return?
   * What side effects does this method have?

 1. Write a method that displays a joke to the user (you pick the joke).
   * (This method should have 1 line in the body.)

 2. Modify the method so that it still displays the joke, but this time returns the string "joke told!" as well.
   * (2 lines)

-3. Modify the method so that you can give it an arbitrary joke, which it will show to the user instead of the original joke.
+3. Modify the method so that you can give it any joke (a parameter), which it will show to the user instead of the original joke.
   * (2 lines)

 4. Modify the method so that, after displaying the joke, it takes user input from the terminal and stores it in a variable.